Flaxseed Health Benefits, Nutritional Fact. How To Eat Flax Seeds?

 4. Place the potting mix in a pot with good drainage.

 5. Plant the flax seeds about 1/4 inch deep in the soil.
-Seeds should be sown in rows spaced 6 to 8 inches apart on the area with full sun and good air circulation.
+Plant seeds in rows spaced 6 to 8 inches apart in an area with full sun and good air circulation.

 6. Keep the soil moist but not soggy.